Avanade/Beef/docs/Entity-Entity-element.md

 `Abstract` | Indicates whether the class should be defined as `abstract`.
 `GenericWithT` | Indicates whether the class should be defined as a generic with a single parameter `T`.
 `Namespace` | Name of the entity namespace appended to end of the standard `[company].[appname].Common.Entities.Namespace`.
+`OmitEntityBase` | Indicates that the entity does not inherit from `EntityBase` and therefore related capabilites are not supported (omitted from generation).
+As such, some features will no longer be supported.
+The intention for this is more for the generation of internal entities.

 <br>